christopherlim98/copycat/README.md

 ```

 ## Future extensions
-To allow for comparisons of entire repos, not just single-file source code.
+To allow for comparisons of entire repos, not just single-file source code. </br>
-To allow for analysis of larger source code, which would require progressive algorithm to build compare the trees iteratively instead of having the requisite of having the entire tree built in-memory.
+To allow for analysis of larger source code, which would require progressive algorithm to build compare the trees iteratively instead of having the requisite of having the entire tree built in-memory. </br>
+To allow for multiple comparisons usin indexing, which would build on the naive merkle-root algorithm. </br>
 To highlight plagiarised portions through a UI.

 ## Limitations